Sign In / Sign Out

 Visit the MFA in Dance (Interdisciplinary Digital Media and Performance) concentration page for additional application information and requirements.

-Individual Presentations – each applicant should be prepared to show a sequence of movement with which they have a special affinity or relationship (maximum 5 minutes).
+Individual presentations – each applicant should be prepared to show a solo presentation of movement with which they have a special affinity or relationship (maximum 5 minutes).
 This can be anything from a short piece of choreography, an example of a particular movement form, a self-devised sequence, a structured improvisation, or anything which the applicant feels best conveys his or her relationship to movement.
-The applicant should be prepared to introduce the movement sequence and discuss his or her motivation for the choice, its context and source, and relationship to the applicant.
+The applicant should be prepared to discuss their solo presentation and its relationship to his or her interests and experience in dance.